nfriend/website-3.0/README.md

 To run tests, `cd` into the `_tests` directory, run `npm install`, and run `npm test`.

+## Publishing

+To publish the finalized build artifacts to NPM, bump the version in `package.json` and run:

+- `bundle exec jekyll build`
+- `npm publish .\_site\`

+Make sure not to run `npm publish` from the root of the project, as this command will succeed, but will publish the wrong directory to NPM.

 ## TODO

 - Fix indentation in `<li>`'s in projects page.